-Auto insurance is compulsory in Alberta, but there are many different plans.
-AMA offers complete insurance services, and recommends bundling your home and auto insurance for bigger savings.
+Auto insurance is mandatory in Alberta.
+AMA Insurance offers complete insurance services and recommends bundling your home and auto insurance for bigger savings.
 It’s easy to get an insurance quote online.

 “Buy the best you can afford,” says Karen McDougall of AMA Insurance.
 “You’re buying the promise of somebody taking care of you in the event of an accident.”
-Speak to an AMA Insurance advisor to make sure you’re covered and brush up on some insurance lingo:
+Speak to an AMA Insurance advisor to ensure you have coverage and brush up on some insurance lingo:

-Third-party liability: Mandatory in Alberta, it covers the cost if you hurt someone else.
-AMA recommends at least $1 million in coverage, preferably $2 million
+Third-party liability: Mandatory in Alberta, it provides coverage in the event you hurt someone else or you causedamage to the property of others that is not covered under DCPD.
+AMA Insurance recommends at least $2 million in coverage.

-Accident benefits: Also mandatory, it covers medical and rehabilitation costs if you or your passengers are killed or injured in a collision
+Accident benefits: Also mandatory, it provides benefits, including medical and rehabilitation expenses, to occupants of your vehicle and pedestrians if they are killed or injured in a collision

-Collision: Covers the costs of repairing your vehicle after a collision or rollover
+Collision: Provides coverage for the cost of repairing your vehicle after a collision or rollover resulting from a collision for which you are at fault.

-Comprehensive: Covers damage to your vehicle after most things not covered by Collision, like hitting an animal, fire, theft or vandalism
+Comprehensive: Provides coverage for damage to your vehicle for most things not covered by Collision, like hitting an animal, fire, theft or vandalism

 Selecting the style of vehicle, trim package and more that’s right for you

-Loss of use: Covers the cost of renting a car, or using taxis and buses, while your damaged car is being repaired
+Loss of use: Provides coverage for the cost of renting a car, or using taxis and buses, while your damaged car is being repaired

-Limited waiver of depreciation: Provides the full value—not the depreciated value—of a new replacement vehicle if your new car is written off, within a specified time
+Limited waiver of depreciation: Provides up to the full purchase price of your vehicle —not the depreciated value—in the event your new car is written off, within a specified time period

-Glass: Covers the cost of repairing a chip or if you require a complete windshield replacement
+Glass: Provides coverage for the cost of repairing a chip or if you require a complete windshield replacement

 DON’T LEAVE THE LOT WITHOUT IT!